 The other functionality on your website frontend/backend remains normal.

 NOTE: If mod_security rules are triggered too often on your website(-s), the corresponding IP address (the one those requests are sent from) will be blocked by the server firewall.
 This will result in your cPanel account being completely unavailable from this IP.

 ModSecurity rule(-s) may be whitelisted by our support team only.
-It is also possible to disable mod_security for the account in whole, but you should understand the risks once the specified module is off.
+It is also possible to disable mod_security for a specific domain name and the account in whole, but you should understand the risks once the specified module is off.